weiminn/ros_tutorials/readme.md

 # [ROS Course (ETH Zurich)](https://www.youtube.com/playlist?list=PLE-BQwvVGf8HOvwXPgtDfWoxd4Cc6ghiP)

-Clone [this repository](https://github.com/leggedrobotics/ros_best_practices) into your catkin workspace:
+Clone [this repository](https://github.com/leggedrobotics/ros_best_practices) into your catkin workspace.

 > Can clone this directly into `catkin/src` or just separate directory and symlink it.